Assesa44/Kenya-Ecommerce-Reviews/README.md

 ![mark-konig-Tl8mDaue_II-unsplash](https://github.com/user-attachments/assets/5ab2e42c-af9c-472d-8e68-b5bd9ee7d024)

-### 🔍 Investigating customer sentiment to expose the gap between ratings and real experience on Jumia Kenya
+### 🔍 Investigating Customer Sentiment vs Star Ratings on Jumia Kenya

-## 📖 Overview
+## 📖 Project Overview

-In this project, I set out to analyze customer reviews from Jumia Kenya using Natural Language Processing (NLP).
-My original goal was to detect possible manipulation in product ratings, such as fake reviews, and uncover whether sellers were benefiting from inflated visibility at the expense of honest vendors.
+This project analyzes customer reviews from Jumia Kenya using Natural Language Processing (NLP) to examine the relationship between numerical star ratings and written customer sentiment.

-While the analysis revealed that the majority of reviews were verified and positive, the deeper insights came from mismatches between what customers rated and what they actually said.
-This project offers a practical way to understand product satisfaction, trustworthiness, and seller credibility on Kenyan e-commerce platforms.
+The original motivation was to explore whether inflated ratings or misleading reviews could distort product visibility and seller credibility.
+While most reviews were verified and generally positive, the analysis revealed a more nuanced insight: ratings and written sentiment do not always align, especially for mid-range (3-star) reviews.

+The project demonstrates how text analytics can uncover gaps between surface-level metrics and actual customer experience, a key concern for e-commerce platforms, sellers, and consumers alike.

 ---

 ## 🎯 Objectives

 - Scrape real customer reviews from Jumia Kenya
-- Clean and prepare the dataset for analysis
+- Clean and preprocess unstructured text data
-- Use TextBlob and VADER to perform sentiment analysis on review text
+- Perform sentiment analysis using TextBlob and VADER
 - Compare star ratings to text-based sentiment labels
-- Visualize trends across product categories
 - Identify mismatches between numerical ratings and review tone
+- Analyze trends across product categories
-- Build interactive dashboards in Power BI for deeper exploration
+- Build an interactive Power BI dashboard for exploratory analysis

 ---